sageofeon/ircshell/README.md

-# hexbot
+# ircshell
-hexbot - Remote control of a Windows computer via IRC
+ircshell - Remote control of a Windows computer via IRC